- What We Offer

 The VMs can be billed in monthly or longer quanta (Fixed Term Mode) or can be billed per hours of usage (Per Usage Mode).
 Users may also temporarily shelve their VMs based on persistent storage, paying only for the persistent storage space they occupy.

-Figure 3 - Loud Dashboard - Instances
+Figure 3 - Cloud Dashboard - Instances

 The instances as seen in the Cloud Dashboard are presented in a picture above.

-Figure 4 - SVM Flavours
+Figure 4 - DS Flavours

 Containers are isolated, portable environments where one can run applications along with the libraries and dependencies they need.
 Containers are not VMs.
 In some ways they are similar, but there are even more ways that they are different.
 Like VMs Containers share system resources for access to compute, networking and storage.
 They are different because all containers on the same host share the same Operating System kernel and keep applications, runtimes and various other services separated from each other using kernel features known as namespaces and groups.
 Docker added the concept of a container image which allows containers to be used on any host with a modern Linux Kernel.
 The Container image allows for much more rapid deployment of applications than if they were packaged in a VM image.